Data model

 warranty_start_date date Guarantee start date

-warranty_end_date date Guaranty end date
+warranty_end_date date Guarantee end date

 warranty_period date Guarantee period